aka: Cane Sword

 - In Grendel, Hunter Rose has a cane that expands into Grendel's trade mark "fork on a stick" weapon.

-- R'as Al-Ghul has one in Batman Begins.
+- R'as Al-Ghul has one with him in Batman Begins during Bruce Wayne's birthday party.

 - Watson carries one in Sherlock Holmes.
 The villain swipes it in a deleted scene to duel with Holmes.